Selling Your Life Insurance Policy for Cash: Guide & Free Evaluation

 How to sell a term life insurance policy

-If you want to sell your term life insurance policy for cash, it’s just like selling any other policy.
-However, the steps required to sell term life insurance (and the potential outcomes) are unique to the policy type and the policyholder’s specific circumstances.
+You can sell your term life insurance just like any other policy.
+However, the steps required to sell term life insurance (and the potential outcomes) are unique to the policy type and the policyholder’s specific circumstance.

 In most cases, a term policy must be convertible to qualify for a life settlement.
 However, term policies on insureds with a short life expectancy may qualify even if the policy isn’t convertible.